 If you find that despite your best efforts, your child’s bullying behaviour continues, Ashley says it would be appropriate to consider taking your child to see a therapist.

-If the incident is very serious, if there are a number of children involved, or if emotions and tensions are running high, it is a good idea to get the school involved from the beginning, rather than trying to sort things out yourself or with other parents.
+Top tip: If the incident is very serious, if there are a number of children involved, or if emotions and tensions are running high, it is a good idea to get the school involved from the beginning, rather than trying to sort things out yourself or with other parents.
 Schools often have the experience and resources to support the kids and resolve the situation.

+What are the underlying causes of bullying?
 There are a number of underlying factors that might contribute to the bullying and addressing those can help prevent bullying in future.

 An important factor to consider is whether your child’s behaviour might be due to the lack of a certain ability.
 “Do they have limited social skills, behavioural or learning issues?
 The bullying will still need to be addressed, but in conjunction with treatment for any of these other issues.
 Talk to your child’s teacher or a therapist to help get a sense of this,” says Ashley.